Massimo Ranieri: Other ventures

 On 16 October 2002, Massimo Ranieri was nominated Goodwill Ambassador of the Food and Agriculture Organization of the United Nations (FAO).

 Personal life

 Ranieri never married.
 However, in 1971, he fathered a daughter, Cristiana, out of wedlock with Franca Sebastiani.
-He didn't have anything to do with the raising of his daughter, saying that he was too young and inexperienced for fatherhood, and that it would be damaging to his career.
+He did not have anything to do with the raising of his daughter, saying that he was too young and inexperienced for fatherhood, and that it would be damaging to his career.
 He was never linked with any other woman thereafter.
-He didn't have any contact with his daughter until they met when she was about 20 years old.
+He did not have any contact with his daughter until they met when she was about 20 years old.

 At the start of 2007, he decided to publicly acknowledge his long-estranged daughter, and embraced her for the first time on live TV.
 It was a tearful reunion between father and daughter.

 He also became a grandfather in July 2011.